chrishengler/twaddle/docs/capitalization.md

 either the first character output by the Twaddle sentence, or any character which, ignoring whitespace, is immediately preceded by `.`, `!`, or `?`.

+The English first person pronoun `I` will also be placed in upper case whenever it appears as a complete word while the sentence case strategy is activated.

 ## Persistent mode

 Even in persistent mode, capitalization strategies affect only the sentence